Use: When concrete cures at temperatures above 70 ° F the following occurs:

 Turbo equipment application:

-- Ice makers(C series / Tig / Tigar), rake storage bins (CB and Automatic Rakes ), Pneumatic delivery systems(Blower, rotary valve and control systems) for concrete mix.
+Modular Ice makers(C-Line/MHG), rake storage bins, Pneumatic delivery systems(Blower, rotary valve and control systems) for concrete mix.

-- Thermal Energy Storage(HP and IGC) for water chilling.
+Thermal Energy Storage(HP and ATS) for water chilling.

 Turbo fragmented ice benefits: